calaldees/teacherEducation/teacherEducation/_firstProfetionalRole.md

     * Be part of the solution - not the problem
 * Identify the *spirit* of conversations/actions
     * Are you colleagues being offensive? or are they expressing frustration?
+    * (don't _cancel_ your colleagues over staff room venting.
+They have already dedicated their life to this profession)

 Business Process